M Milo

 02

-Set your Discord token and any optional API keys before starting the bot process.
+Set your Discord token and optional API keys before starting the bot.

 03

-Welcome and goodbye flows, scheduled announcements, reminders, AFK handling, and help surfaces.
+Welcome and goodbye flows, scheduled announcements, reminders, AFK handling.

-Policies for safer communities without turning the bot into a full enterprise panel.
+Policies for safer communities without a full enterprise panel.

 • Warnings and warning history